samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

 1. Fine-tuning will start and may take some time to complete.

 > **Note**:
-> Fine-tuning and deployment can take some time, so you may need to check back periodically and refresh the browser windoes.
+> Fine-tuning and deployment can take some time, so you may need to check back periodically and refresh the browser window.
 You can already continue with the next step while you wait.

 ## Chat with a base model

 While you wait for the fine-tuning job to complete, let's chat with a base GPT 3.5 model to assess how it performs.
 Since the chat isn't connected to any data sources, it should **not** provide specific recommendations for hotels, flights, or restaurants to ensure trust with your customers.

-1. Navigate to the **Deployments** page under the **Components** section, using the menu on the left.
+1. Navigate to the **Models + endpoints** page under the **My Assets** section, using the menu on the left.
 1. You should see in the deployment screen the **Gpt-35-turbo** model
 1. Select the `gpt-35-turbo` model
 1. Chat with the model by selecting **Open in Plyground** button or select **Chat** under the **Project playground** section.
 1. Select your deployed `gpt-35-model` base model
 1. In the chat window, enter the query `What can you do?` and view the response.
     The answers are very generic.
 Remember we want to create a chat application that inspires people to travel.
-1. Update the system message with the following prompt:
+1. Update the system message with the following prompt to give the model instructions and context:
     ```
     You are an AI assistant that helps people plan their holidays.
     ```
-1. Select **Save**, then select **Clear chat**, and ask again `What can you do?` As a response, the assistant may tell you that it can help you book flights, hotels and rental cars for your trip.
+1. Select **Apply Changes** to **Save**, then select **Clear chat**, and ask again `What can you do?` As a response, the assistant may tell you that it can help you book flights, hotels and rental cars for your trip.
 You want to avoid this behavior.
 1. Update the system message again with a new prompt: